Formation of clusters and coarsening in weakly interacting diffusions: The reduced model: Coalescing heavy Brownian motions with mass exchange

-We now describe the coalescense of the clusters for the particle model~\eqref{eq:microscopic-system}, following closely~\cite{GarnierEtAl2017}.
+We now describe the coalescence of the clusters for the particle model~\eqref{eq:microscopic-system}, following closely~\cite{GarnierEtAl2017}.
 Assuming that $w$ satisfies~\cref{w-assumption}, we consider again the dynamics~\eqref{eq:microscopic-system} in the regime $\ell \ll 1$ and $\gamma \gg 1$.
-Let us assume that initial clustering has already occured (see~\cref{sec:initial-clustering}) so that the particles are organized in $K(\tau_0)$ clusters at some time $\tau_0$.
+Let us assume that initial clustering has already occurred (see~\cref{sec:initial-clustering}) so that the particles are organised in $K(\tau_0)$ clusters at some time $\tau_0$.
 Let $I^j \subset \{1,\dots,N\}$ be the set of indices of the particles belonging to the $j$-th cluster.
-Each cluster $j$ has has then a mass of $m^{(j)}=\abs{I^j}/N$ and a corresponding width $\sigma_j$ defined by $\sigma^2_j = \frac{\ell}{\gamma w''(0) m^{(j)}}$.
-Since $w$ is even, it follows from~\eqref{eq:microscopic-system} that the cluster centers
+Each cluster $j$ has then a mass of $m^{(j)}=\abs{I^j}/N$ and a corresponding width $\sigma_j$ defined by $\sigma^2_j = \frac{\ell}{\gamma w''(0) m^{(j)}}$.
+Since $w$ is even, it follows from~\eqref{eq:microscopic-system} that the cluster centres

 follow independent Brownian motions